NerdyGF22/NerdyGF22/README.md

 - 👋 Hi, I’m @NerdyGF22
 - 👀 I’m interested in ... solving small problems that make a difference
-- 👩🏾‍💻 I’m currently learning ...software engineering at AlX
+- 👩🏾‍💻 I’m currently learning ...software engineering at ALX
 - 📫 How to reach me ... telmafarida.tg@gmail.com

 <!---